shirosoa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-ls -t . | head: Displays the 10 newest files in the current directory. sort | uniq -u: Takes a list of words as input and prints only words that appear exactly once. grep root etc/passwd: Displays lines containing the pattern “root” from the file /etc/passwd.
+ls -t . | head: Displays the 10 newest files in the current directory. sort | uniq -u: Takes a list of words as input and prints only words that appear exactly once. grep root etc/passwd: Displays lines containing the pattern “root” from the file /etc/passwd. grep -c root /etc/passwd: Displays the number of lines that contain the pattern “bin” in the file /etc/passwd. grep -A 3 root /etc/passwd: Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.